botman/botman/README.md

 This sample bot listens for the word "hello" - either in a direct message (a private message inside Slack between the user and the bot) or in a message the bot user is invited to.

-The Botkit constructor returns a `controller` object.
-By attaching event handlers to the controller object, developers can specify what their bot should look for and respond to, including keywords, patterns and various [messaging and status events](#responding-to-events).
-These event handlers can be thought of metaphorically as skills or features the robot brain has -- each event handler defines a new "When a human says THIS the bot does THAT."

-The `controller` object is then used to `spawn()` bot instances that represent a specific bot identity and connection to Slack.
-Once spawned and connected to the API, the bot user will appear online in Slack, and can then be used to send messages and conduct conversations with users.
-They are called into action by the `controller` when firing event handlers.

 ```php

 $slackbot = new SlackBot();